dnicole/bowling/README.md

 bowling
 =======

-The bowling repository used in Ruby Testing - part 2.
+The bowling repository used in Ruby Testing - practice part 2.